SalgueroAgus/useful-scripts/README.md

 ## Setup
 - Copy `.env.example` to `.env` and fill in values.
-- Make scripts executable: `chmod +x Zoom.sh work.sh`.
+- Make scripts executable: `chmod +x Zoom.sh work.sh vpn.sh`.
 - macOS is assumed (uses `open` and the Zoom URL scheme).
 Linux users can adapt the `open` calls.

 ## Environment Variables